Luigi-Sbriz/i-d-identity/draft-sbriz-identity-trust-system.md

     └───────────┘  :  └───────────┘  :  :  └───────────┘  :
                    :.................:  :.................:

-         Figure 4: Abstract of New Digital Identity Request
+    Figure 5: Abstract of New Digital Identity Request

-Figure 5 shows the abstract representation of the message exchange sequence to request a new digital identity.
-A SVG image is available [here](https://github.com/Luigi-Sbriz/identity/images/5_New-identity-sequence-diagram.svg).
-Review the links.
+Figure 6 shows the abstract representation of the message exchange sequence to request a new digital identity.
+A SVG image is available [here](https://raw.githubusercontent.com/Luigi-Sbriz/identity/main/images/6_New-identity-sequence-diagram.svg).

     ┌───────────┐      ┌───────────┐      ┌───────────┐      ┌───────────┐
     │Data       │      │User       │      │Authorizat.│      │Relying    │